danielegiampaoli/NLP-Language-Modelling-Markov-Models/README.md

 used to generate new sentences to test their generative power.
 Strategies and results will be discussed in the relative Experiments sections.
 Each of the three model types was implemented in a separate Python notebook.
 All notebooks can be found in this repository.

+This work was part of the Natural Language Processing course at the University of Genoa, Italy (Data Science and Engineering MSc, Artificial Intelligence track, 2021/22).